biotite-dev/gecos/doc/theory.rst

 symbols, so that the score function described above is minimized.
-The *L\*a\*b\** values can be described as vector :math:`\vec{x}` with :math:`n_s \times 3` dimensions, where :math:`n_s` is the amount of symbols in the alphabet (e.g. 20 for amin acids).
+The *L\*a\*b\** values can be described as vector :math:`\vec{x}` with :math:`n_s \times 3` dimensions, where :math:`n_s` is the amount of symbols in the alphabet (e.g. 20 for amino acids).

 The optimization is performed via Metropolis-Monte-Carlo:
 Starting from a random initial conformation :math:`\vec{x}_0` with a